openflighthpc/flight-cloud/README.md

 bin/cloud destroy my-domain
 ```

-*NOTE*: There are not checks for dependent resource in other deployments.
+**NOTE:** There are not checks for dependent resource in other deployments.
 In
 these cases, the other deployment records will not be deleted.
 However the
 provider may silently alter the resources.